 Important Note About the Sprayer Bottles

 Be careful to not overfill your sprayer bottles.
-It not only is important to ensure that you have room for the spray to be shaken well, it also ensures that the essential oil doesn't float to the very top between uses and eat at the rubber gasket contained in the sprayer mechanism.
+It not only is important to ensure that you have room for the spray to be shaken well, it also ensures that the air freshener doesn't stay in contact with the rubber gasket contained in the sprayer mechanism.

 I've rarely had a problem with my sprayers failing to work, and I've been trying to figure out why some people, using the same type of sprayer, sometimes state that they've had consistent problems with the sprayer failing to work after only a short time.
-After thinking on it, I'm suspecting the likely culprits are (a)overfilling the bottles and (b) not shaking well immediately before each use.
+After thinking on it, I'm suspecting the likely culprits are (a)overfilling the bottles, not using a solubilizer and (b) not shaking well immediately before each use.

 Shake the bottle immediately before each use.
-Mist lightly in the room.
+Spray lightly in the room.
 Be especially careful not to allow the air freshener mist fall onto furniture or into open beverages.